aws/eks-anywhere/docs/content/en/docs/getting-started/optional/cni.md

 Starting with release v0.10.0, the `node-cidr-mask-size` [flag](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/#options) for Kubernetes controller manager (kube-controller-manager) is configurable via the EKS anywhere cluster yaml spec.
 The `clusterNetwork.nodes` being an optional field, is not generated in the EKS Anywhere spec using `generate clusterconfig` command.
-This block for `nodes` will need to be manually added to the cluster yaml spec under the
+The block for `nodes` will need to be manually added to the cluster yaml spec under the
 `clusterNetwork` section:

 ```yaml